 - To terminate those cancer protocols that are not achieving goals in a reasonable time frame

-Please submit a PRMC Protocol Submission Packet unless your study is:
+Please submit a Protocol Submission Form (see below) unless your study is:

 - a single, compassionate use treatment

 - a retrospective chart or registry review of existing data